 We take a strategy to use NIPPON STEEL as a master brand to strengthen and disseminate our group identity, and to endorse our domain brand and product brand for the enhancement of the reliability and value of our products.
-Concerning the Nippon Steel Carbon Neutral Vision 2050 initiatives, we established an activity logo 🎧 Gree in order to demonstrate our aggressive efforts for the realization of a carbon neutral society.
+Concerning the Nippon Steel Carbon Neutral Vision 2050 initiatives, we established an activity logo Office of the realization of a carbon neutral society.